 The traditional music that would play along with the dancing included the use of harps, bagpipes or simply singing.
 The music and the dancing go hand in hand, as the Irish dancing evolved so did the music.
 As there are many different Irish dancing routines and style, there is also many different types of music and instruments that accompany each.

 Typical instruments include the fiddle, the bodhran, tin whistle, the concertina and the uilleann pipes.
 When single dancers performed at competitions usually a solo instrument would be played.
 Check out some of the typical Irish dance music in the video below:

 Irish dancing has become one of the world’s favourite styles of dancing and all around the globe Irish dancing competitions are held.
 One of the best ways to watch and enjoy Irish dancing is to attend one of these competitions.

 In Ireland alone, there are a variety of competitions.
 Each competition is categorised by location, age group and expertise that ranges from country to regional and national competitions.
 The biggest regional competition in Ireland is called ‘Oireachtas.
 During a competition, a dancer will be scored on their techniques, style, timing, and the sounds they make with their footwork.

 The Irish Dancing Commission began holding the annual Irish Dancing World Championship.
 It first took place in Dublin in 1950 but eventually outgrew its location.
 The World Championships began travelling around North and South of Ireland.
-From then onwards the competition continued to grow in popularity and move around the world, even to this day.
+From then onwards the competition continued to grow in popularity and moved around the world, even to this day.
 The competition has featured more than 6,000 dancers from an incredible 30 different countries.

 A very influential part of the success and popularity of Irish dancing comes from the Broadway show ‘Riverdance.
 Riverdance is a theatrical show that’s made up of Irish traditional music and dance.
 The Broadway shows have helped bring the unique style of Irish dancing to a worldwide audience.